HimoriK/book/src/ch05-02-example-structs.md

 ## An Example Program Using Structs

-To understand when we might want to use structs, let’s write a program that calculates the area of a rectangle.
+Here's a program that calculates the area of a rectangle.
 We’ll start by using single variables, and then refactor the program until we’re using structs instead.

 Let’s make a new binary project with Cargo called *rectangles* that will take the width and height of a rectangle specified in pixels and calculate the area of the rectangle.
-Listing 5-8 shows a short program with one way of doing exactly that in our project’s *src/main.rs*.
+Listing 5-8 example.

 <span class="filename">Filename: src/main.rs</span>